code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

 }
 ```

-Now, even if you had the *InstanceName* configured in your *appsettings.json* file, the value is now overridden and set to *FromTests*.
+Even if you had the *InstanceName* configured in your *appsettings.json* file, the value is now overridden and set to *FromTests*.

 You can validate this change by simply replacing the expected value in the previous test: